 Warner Robins, Dublin, and Eastman Graduation

-GMC-Warner Robins will hold a graduation ceremony on Saturday, June 9, at 1:00 PM, at the Homer J. Walker, Jr. Civic Center in Warner Robins for graduates of the Class of 2018.
+GMC-Warner Robins, Dublin, and Eastman will hold a graduation ceremony on Saturday, June 8, at 12:00 PM, at the Homer J. Walker, Jr. Civic Center in Warner Robins for graduates of the Class of 2019.

-The graduation ceremony will be preceded by a rehearsal on Friday, June 8, at 5:30 PM, also at the Civic Center.
-Rehearsal lasts approximately one hour, depending on the number of graduates.
+The graduation ceremony will be preceded by a rehearsal on Friday, June 7, at 5:15 PM, also at the Civic Center.
+Rehearsal lasts approximately one hour, depending on the number of graduates and questions.

 Please read these pages carefully for important information regarding forms and deadlines, honors and diplomas, rehearsal and graduation, guests, and more.

 Directions to the Civic Center

 The Civic Center is at 700 Watson Blvd, Warner Robins, GA 31093, adjacent to City Hall less than one mile from GMC-Warner Robins.
 Parking is available in the rear, accessible via Myrtle St. from Watson Blvd. or via S. Young Ave. from N. Davis Dr. The Civic Center’s public entrance faces Myrtle St. and is accessible from Veterans Park at the corner of Myrtle St. and Watson Blvd in front of City Hall.